AndrewJSchofield/strimzi-kafka-operator/design/service-binding.md

 While this is quite a clever use of a Go template, it has several problems.

 1) The code is included in an annotation for the user's custom resource.
 This is fragile and ugly.
 1) The code includes the name of a listener.
-If a different listener name is being used, the code is incorrect.
+If a different listener type is being used, the code is incorrect.
 1) The code picks just the first of the array of addresses.
 It's common Kafka practice to have a list of bootstrap servers, and while Strimzi usually only has a single bootstrap address per listener, it is still necessary for the user to concatenate the `host:port` pair.

 What would be better is to annotate the Strimzi objects in a way that enabled the Service Binding Operator to populate the binding information itself.
 The user should only really need to refer to the `Kafka` in their `ServiceBindingRequest` and let the SBO take care of the details of the binding.